jefferya/islandora_markup_editor/README.md

 ## Introduction

-Allows for the creation of book and page object (islandora:bookCModel,islandora:pageCModel).
-Books are essentially a collection Pages, containing only metadata and optionally a PDF file of the book.
-A Book's PDF can be generated from each page.
-Pages are based on an uploaded tiff of the page.
-From the uploaded TIFF its possible to generate images for use in the "Islandora Internet Archive Bookreader".
-It is also possible to generate PDF files per page.
-OCR and OCR coordinate data can also be generated from the uploaded TIFF.
+Allows for the creation of born digital content, made to be viewed and edited in the stand alone CWRC-Writer

 ## Requirements